The Best Cell Phones for Seniors With Dementia, Tested and Reviewed

 - Extra cost for monitoring service

-One drawback is that the SOS button contacts emergency agents only if you upgrade to sosPLUS, which costs an additional $10 per month.
-I tested out this service and was able to get an agent on the line in less than 30 seconds.
-I also simulated a few “falls” onto some couch cushions and found the phone accurately detected a fall about 80 percent of the time.
+One drawback is that the SOS button contacts emergency agents only if you upgrade to sosPLUS, which costs an additional $40 per month.
+I tested the service and was able to get an agent on the line in less than 30 seconds.
+I also simulated a few falls onto some couch cushions and found the phone accurately detected a fall about 80 percent of the time.

-You might be wondering, how do Snapfon’s medical alert features compare to Lively’s?
-Lively phones don’t offer fall detection, so Snapfon definitely has a leg up there.
-However, Snapfon doesn’t have many of the other health and safety features that Lively offers, like a care advocate and 24/7 access to an on-call nurse.
-If fall detection is your main concern, I’d recommend Snapfon.
-But, if you’re looking for more extensive features, Lively is my top pick.
+You may be wondering how Snapfon’s medical alert features compare to Lively’s.
+Lively phones don’t offer fall detection, so Snapfon has a leg up there.
+Snapfon, however, doesn’t have many of the other health and safety features that Lively offers, such as a care advocate and 24/7 access to an on-call nurse.
+I’d recommend Snapfon if fall detection is your main concern, but Lively is my top pick if you’re looking for more extensive features.

 » Compare Your Options: Lively vs. Snapfon

-While I like the Snapfon ez4G for many reasons, I wish it had a bigger screen.
-Text might be difficult to read for seniors with impaired vision.
+I like the Snapfon ez4G for many reasons, but I wish it had a bigger screen.
+Text may be difficult to read for seniors with impaired vision.
 I also wasn't thrilled to see Snapfon’s monitoring service billed separately.
-Emergency monitoring might be non-negotiable for older folks with dementia, and that extra fee could be beyond your budget.
-That said, Snapfon’s $10 monthly fee for sosPLUS is reasonable for peace of mind.
+Emergency monitoring may be non-negotiable for older folks with dementia, and that extra $40 per month for sosPLUS is pretty steep.

 Battery Life

 Snapfon advertises an average talk time of five hours and a standby battery life of 4.5 days.
-I found the talk-time average to be pretty accurate, though underwhelming compared to most other phones on our list, including the TCL Classic.
+I found the talk-time average to be pretty accurate, but it’s underwhelming compared to most other phones on our list, including the TCL Classic.
 In my experience, the standby battery life lasted for only about three days on a single charge.
-This may have been because I received texts and notifications pretty regularly during this time, but it was still a bit disappointing.
-Despite the mediocre battery life, the Snapfon ez4G still has enough juice to last for a day or two on a single charge if you’re not using it that often.
+That may have been because I received texts and notifications pretty regularly during this time, but it was still a bit disappointing.
+Despite the mediocre battery life, the Snapfon ez4G still has enough juice to last for a day or two on a single charge if you don’t use it that often.

 Camera Quality

 The Snapfon ez4G features a 2 MP front-facing camera and a 5 MP rear camera.
-This means that the camera is all right for snapping some photos and videos but less than impressive for selfies.
-I took some pretty clear pictures with the regular camera, but all of the selfies were fairly low quality.
+That means the camera is all right for snapping some photos and videos, but less than impressive for selfies.
+I took some pretty clear pictures with the regular camera, but all the selfies were fairly low quality.
 Still, it’s an improvement on the TCL Classic, which has just one 2 MP camera.
 If you’re looking for a better camera, I’d recommend the GrandPad or Jitterbug Smart4.

 Common Issues Faced by Seniors With Dementia

 Seniors with dementia face a lot of obstacles that make phone usage and even phone ownership more challenging.
-For example, we all misplace our phones from time to time, but losing a phone is more common among people with dementia.
-Misplacing an inexpensive phone may not be a big deal.
-But, if someone with dementia regularly has to replace lost phones, the cost can get very high very quickly.
-This is why low-cost phones, ideally with location-tracking features, are often the most beneficial.
+We all misplace our phones from time to time, but losing a phone is more common among people with dementia.
+Misplacing an inexpensive phone may not be a big deal, but the cost can add up very quickly if someone with dementia regularly has to replace lost phones.
+That’s why low-cost phones, ideally with location-tracking features, are often the most beneficial.

-Repeating the same mistakes is also something that many seniors with dementia have to deal with.
-Even someone with mild dementia might have difficulty getting in contact with the right person or avoiding spam calls.
-For this reason, many dementia-friendly phones allow only a small number of contacts, give a trusted relative the ability to manage settings remotely, and limit access to the internet.
+Repeating the same mistakes is also something many seniors with dementia have to deal with.
+Even someone with mild dementia may have difficulty getting in contact with the right person or avoiding spam calls, so many dementia-friendly phones allow only a small number of contacts, give a trusted relative the ability to manage settings remotely, and limit access to the internet.

 Finally, it’s important to think about the physical and psychological well-being of a senior with dementia.
 Feeling foggy or getting lost could be a daily occurrence, and having a phone that makes it easy to detect a fall, share the user’s location, and contact family or emergency services with the click of a button can make life so much easier (and safer) for older adults with dementia.